Fornaxian/pixeldrain_web/res/include/md/api_user.md

 Returns all the active sessions of the account.
 Use this to check for sessions which should not be there.

+Only sessions which were created by logging in on the website can list the account's keys.

 ### Returns